-As an H-1B temporary worker, you may be admitted for a period of up to three years.
-Your time period may be extended, but generally cannot go beyond a total of six years, though some exceptions do apply.
+As an H-2A temporary worker, you may be admitted for the period stated on your employer's labor certification, which is usually one year.
+Your time period may be extended, but generally cannot go beyond a total of three years, though some exceptions do apply.